 Thursday 14 June 2018

-Fun activities and industry insight were on offer to third year BA (Hons) International Air Travel and Tourism Management students earlier this year, as part of a five-day field trip to Athens, Greece.
+Fun activities and industry insight were on offer to second year BA (Hons) International Air Travel and Tourism Management students earlier this year, as part of a five-day field trip to Athens, Greece.

 After enjoying a day cruise to Hydra, Poros and Aegina, students were invited to the bridge, where the ship’s captain talked them through the management of the ship.